ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/majo-no-tabitabi/+article.md

 ---
 date: "2020"
 released: "2020-10-02"
+alias: [The Journey of Elaina]
-title:short: The Journey of Elaina title:en: "Wandering Witch: The Journey of Elaina" title:jp: Majo no Tabitabi
+title: "Wandering Witch: The Journey of Elaina"
+romaji: Majo no Tabitabi
 genres: [adventure, fantasy]
 verdict: pending